 Back in the days when Larry Page and Sergey Brin started a research project in their garage, the information universe was small.
-The world still had the lot of information, it is just that it wasn’t as easily accessible as it is today.
+The world still had a lot of information, it is just that it wasn’t as easily accessible as it is today.

 They built a robotic ant and called it a spider.
-They gave the spider a list of addresses and told the spider
+They gave the spider a list of addresses and told the spider.

-The spider came back but this time, they told him,
+The spider came back, but this time; they told him,

-The spider came back and this time they told him to recursively follow Step 1 and then Step 2 for each and every address it can find through a new address on any given page.
+The spider came back and this time they told him to recursively follow Step 1 and then Step 2 for every address it can find through a new address on any given page.

 Modern internet took its birth.
 The world started getting smaller.

 Since then, our world history has registered another three and a half decades and this time internet already has crawled out from our laptops to those devices which are an integral part of our daily life.

 Today, a smart alarm clock goes off early of its scheduled time if there is a traffic jam.
 I can ask my google glass to find my favorite recipe or how tall the Eiffel tower is, without lifting a finger.
 Even my dumb medicine container can tell me in a lashing tone that I have forgotten to take my pill at the right time.

 It knows when to act as it gets the necessary commands from the web.
 These devices now administer every moment of our life and they know perfectly when to make their owners feel blessed by their sharpness.
 From hiring a cab to getting alarmed for an office meeting, we are wired by an invisible digital lash.
 It’s the internet.